 - A portfolio analyzer or notifier.

+Google has also made available a Developer's Guide as well as the GData APIs Protocol Basics and GData API Samples for additional reference.
+Besides this new API, a variety of finance APIs can be found in the ProgrammableWeb API directory as well as in our review earlier this year of 25 Finance APIs.
 Andres is the founder of CartoSoft, a startup in Portland, Oregon that specializes in Internet Mapping Solutions.
 He is also the owner of BlinkGeo, a blog primarily dedicated to emerging geospatial technologies and geographic information systems (GIS).